Chefs Notes

 While the ribs were finishing in the oven I made a quick honey garlic sauce.
 I sauteed 4 cloves of garlic in 2 teaspoon of sesame oil.
 Next, I added in 2 tablespoon of honey, 2 tablespoon soy sauce, 2 teaspoon rice vinegar, and 1 teaspoon of corn starch mixed with 1 tablespoon of water.
 I boiled this for about 2 minutes then poured it over the ribs.
 Finally, I added sesame seeds and green onions as garnish.

-If you don't have a sous vide circulator you can still make these ribs.
-Put the ribs, marinade, and 1-2 cups of water in a pot bring to a boil.
-Turn the heat down, and simmer the ribs until they are tender (about 1-2 hours).
-Take the ribs out of the cooking liquid and broil as described above.
+These ribs turned out incredibly tender and flavourful, and the sous vide technique made it almost effortless.
+If you don't have a sous vide circulator you can still make these -- put the ribs, marinade, and 1-2 cups of water in a pot, bring to a boil, turn the heat down, and simmer until tender (about 1-2 hours), then broil as described above.

 More Recipes